DhavalDudheliya/Hostel_Management/README.md

 - **Secure User Authentication**: Ensures that only authorized users can access the system.
 - **Student Profile Management**: Manage and update student profiles efficiently.
 - **Room Allocation**: Simplifies the process of allocating rooms to students.
-- **Fee Management**: Includes online fee collection via Razorpay and allows generation and downloading of fee receipts, saving 5-10 minutes per student.
+- **Fee Management**: Includes online fee collection via Razorpay and allows generation and downloading of fee receipts.
 - **Leave Management**: Tracks student absences in real-time, providing accurate data on student presence in the hostel.
 - **Report Management**: Generate reports on various operations, aiding in better decision-making.